D50000/Command-Line-Interface-CheatSheet/Git.md

 git branch -d branch_remove
 ```

-- Update the local code and rebase the comparing point to the latest version
+- Update the local code and rebase the comparing point to the latest version.
+(Rebase will omit a `merge` commit point)
 ```
 git pull --rebase
 ```